Austin Holiday Events 2020

-Austin Holiday Events 2020 Style: In Person and Virtual Options
+Austin Holiday Events 2020 Style: In-Person and Virtual

-We have been around Austin for a long time.
+There is no shortage of Austin Holiday Events.
 This time of the year is always a favorite because Austin really loves a good celebration.
-However, we are aware things will look a little differently as we work as a community to maintain our health and safety for ourselves and others.
+However, we are aware things will look a little different as we work as a community to maintain our health and safety for ourselves and others.

 Mozart’s 2020 COVID Cautious Christmas Light Show (In-Person)

 Mozart’s Coffee Roasters is a great local spot with a wonderful Lady Bird Lake view to go with good coffee.
 Mozart goes all out with a spectacular light show.
 Moreover, they created an outdoor show with socially distanced tables available by reservation only.

 The upside is that, unlike in the past, you will be guaranteed a table and not be packed in, shoulder-to-shoulder, scrambling for a view.
 Nonetheless, most available parking is up the hill across the street so be sure to consider time to walk over and get settled.
 Multiple dates and times throughout December.

 Long Winter’s Night in Texas Musical by the Scottish Rite Theater (Virtual)

 In addition for a small fee, you can access this from the comfort of your own couch and indulge in a uniquely Austin original musical with a dash of Dickens presented from one of Austin’s oldest theaters.
 Available all December.

 Community First!
 Village Holiday Market (In-Person)

 Nothing gets us in the holiday spirit like shopping for gifts.
 Even better is when the purchase of a gift benefits others.
 Community First!
 Village artists and makers use their talents to create one-of-a-kind items.
 Moreover, the purchase of these items will help provide a dignified income for Village neighbors who work through our Community Works programs.
 Reservations are required.
 Dec 3 – Dec 5, 10 AM – 8 PM.